ravinggenius/conf_conf/README.md

 	fooBar: {},

 	// rename env keys if you like
-	foo: { from: 'FOO_BAR' },
+	foo: { source: 'FOO_BAR' },

 	// all values are required to be NOT `undefined`
-	// provide a reasonable default for development with `ifUndefined`
+	// provide a reasonable default for development with `fallback`
 	// if no default value is appropriate for development, use `.env-*` files (see Advanced)
-	nodeEnv: { ifUndefined: 'development' },
+	nodeEnv: { fallback: 'development' },

-	// normally environment variables are strings. if you need some other type, use `filter`
+	// normally environment variables are strings. if you need some other type, use `finalize`
-	port: { filter: port => parseInt(port, 10) },
+	port: { finalize: port => parseInt(port, 10) },

-	// if you only need to specify `filter`, it may be shortened
+	// if you only need to specify `finalize`, it may be shortened
 	// port: port => parseInt(port, 10),

 	// if the value should be taken from a pre-determined list, you can do that too